PRIF is a multi-partner investment, coordination and technical facility for improved infrastructure in the Pacific.

-Supported by the Asian Development Bank, the Australian Government - Department of Foreign Affairs and Trade, the European Commission, the European Investment Bank, the New Zealand Ministry for Foreign Affairs and Trade, the United States Department of State, and the World Bank Group.
+Supported by the Asian Development Bank, the Australian Government - Department of Foreign Affairs and Trade, the European Union, the European Investment Bank, the New Zealand Ministry for Foreign Affairs and Trade, the United States Department of State, and the World Bank Group.

 The governance and management structure of the PRIF is designed to ensure that it is accountable to both its development partners and country partner governments.
 The current PRIF governance structure comprises:

 - PRIF Management Committee (PMC) – comprises senior officer-level staff members from each of the development partners.
 Responsible for PRIF management and strategy implementation, including ongoing input into the PRIF design process.

-- PRIF Coordination Office – comprises six staff positions to provide program support to the development and implementation of the PRIF program of activities, including coordinating technical assistance for advisory and project preparatory support to partner countries, and to support the PRIF Members via the SMT and PMC.
+- PRIF Coordination Office – comprises five consultant positions to provide program support to the development and implementation of the PRIF program of activities, including coordinating technical assistance for advisory and project preparatory support to partner countries, and to support the PRIF Members via the SMT, PMC and Sector Working Groups.